This is a past event. Its details are archived for historical purposes.

 Jeremiah Lockwood, guitarist and singer in Book of J, has played around the world from Montreal Jazz to the Festival au Desert in Timbuktu, Mali, as the leader of The Sway Machinery and as the guitarist in the Balkan Beat Box.
 Jeremiah was a recipient of a Six Points Fellowship for Emerging Jewish Artists, an Artist-in-Residence for the Forward and a Brooklyn Philharmonic Orchestra Composer Fellow.
 He is currently completing a PhD on Khasidic cantorial music at Stanford University.

-Sponsors of the event include the Cornell University Jewish Studies Program, Department of Music, Department of Romance Studies, American Studies Program, Latino/a Studies Program, and Binghamton University Department of Judaic Studies.
+Sponsors of the event include the Cornell University Jewish Studies Program, Department of Music, Department of Romance Studies, American Studies Program, Latino/a Studies Program, Binghamton University Department of Judaic Studies, and Cornell University Kelzmer Ensemble.

 Photo by David Coons